Jiayi-Wang-Joey/MSc-thesis/README.md

   - `03-pkd.R`: differential accessiblity test on peak levels using `limma-voom`

   **Insertion model**
-  - `04-mms.R`: Calculate the motif scores and background scores for each dataset
+  - `04-mms.R`: calculate the motif scores and background scores for each dataset
-  - `05-mmd.R`: Using the motif scores and background scores to calculate the z-score and apply `limma` or directly apply `limma-voom` on the motif scores.
+  - `05-mmd.R`: using the motif scores and background scores to calculate the z-score and apply `limma` or directly apply `limma-voom` on the motif scores.

 ### scATAC-seq: Evaluation of the fragment weight correction on the 6 scATAC-seq datasets
 - `code/`: